The Regeneration of Birmingham

 Birmingham’s Big City Plan is an ambitious 20-year city centre masterplan to improve the economy and infrastructure of the city.
 It includes creating over 50,000 jobs, 1.5 million square metres of new floorspace, a walkable city centre, 28km of new walking and cycle routes and 5,000 new homes with recreational facilities and more.

 Paradise is a city centre regeneration project that spans 7 hectares of space between Chamberlain and Centenary Squares.
-The project included the creation of office space (some of which PricewaterhouseCoopers has claimed), a hotel and commercial space for restaurants and shops.
+The project includs the creation of office space (some of which PricewaterhouseCoopers has claimed), a hotel and commercial space for restaurants and shops.
 Due for completion in 2028, the development will be made up of 1.8 million ft2 of up to 10 new high-quality buildings comprising bars, office space, restaurants and retail space.
+It is understandable why Paradise will be come a Birmingham property hotspot and further enhance the city's appeal as a great place to live and work.

 Birmingham and the West Midlands region will benefit from a £778 million investment to host the 2022 Commonwealth Games.
 Over one million tickets will be sold to spectators in Britain and across the world and it will give Birmingham the opportunity to capitalise on tourism, business trade and a larger jobs market.